 Moskal is a graduate of Saint Peter’s University, and has Master’s Degrees from the University of Notre Dame, and Stevens Institute of Technology.
 He played college baseball at Saint Peter’s where he was team captain and nominated for All-American honors in 1979 during his senior year.
 He ranks in the Saint Peter’s University top 20 for career home runs and fielding percentage and is tied for fourth place for most home runs in a season.
 After graduating from Saint Peter’s, Moskal was invited to the Newark Co-Pilots training camp of the Class A New York-Penn League.

 Moskal played high school baseball at St. Pius X in Piscataway where he helped lead the team to three consecutive Raritan Valley Conference Championships.
 During his senior year in high school he was invited to a Cincinnati Reds pre-draft workout and was the center-fielder for the South Orange Dolphins playing in the Essex County League with members of the Seton Hall University Baseball Team that participated in the 1975 College World Series.
 While in College, Moskal played in the Jersey City Men’s League, the New Brunswick Men’s League, the Metropolitan Baseball League, and the Atlantic Collegiate Baseball League.

-Prior to teaching at Saint Peter’s University, Moskal worked in the information technology field for 22 year as a Senior Manager with Ernst & Young leading the New York Office Application Controls and Security Consulting Practice and with American Cyanamid as Manager of International Telecommunications and Manager of Information Technology Audit.
+Prior to teaching at Saint Peter’s University, Moskal worked in the information technology field for 24 year as a Senior Manager with Ernst & Young leading the New York Office Application Controls and Security Consulting Practice and with American Cyanamid as Manager of International Telecommunications & Computer Operations, Manager of Software Development, and Manager of Information Technology Audit.